Field Grade Article 15: A Guide to Nonjudicial Punishment in the Military UCMJ

 The maximum punishments authorized at a Field Grade Article 15 include:

 These punishments address misconduct, deter future violations, and maintain discipline within the military unit.
-The punishment’s severity depends on the offense’s nature and gravity.
+The severity of the punishment depends on the offense’s nature and gravity.

 What are Your Rights During the Article 15 Process?